WRVF

 WRVF (101.5 FM "The River") is a commercial radio station in Toledo, Ohio, owned by iHeartMedia, Inc. It broadcasts an adult contemporary radio format, switching to all-Christmas music for much of November and December.
 WRVF carries the syndicated Delilah music and call-in show in the evening.
 The radio studios and offices are at Superior and Lafayette in Downtown Toledo.

 WRVF has an effective radiated power (ERP) of 33,000 watts.
 The station's transmitter is located at North Wynn Road at Cedar Point Road in Oregon, Ohio.
 The signal covers parts of Ohio and Michigan, getting into the Detroit metropolitan area, as well as a small chunk of Ontario.
 The station broadcasts using HD Radio technology.
-The HD2 digital subchannel simulcasts the talk radio format of co-owned WSPD 1370 AM.
+The HD2 digital subchannel simulcasts the news/talk format of co-owned WSPD 1370 AM.

 History

 WSPD-FM

 On August 11, 1946, the station signed on the air as WSPD-FM.
 The station largely simulcast sister station WSPD 1370 AM.
 They were owned by The Fort Industry Company on Huron Street, which added television station WSPD-TV in 1948 (now WTVG).
 WSPD-AM-FM were NBC Red Network affiliates, carrying its dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."

 As network programming moved from radio to television, WSPD-AM-FM switched to full service middle of the road programming, including popular adult music, news and sports.
 In the late 1960s, the Federal Communications Commission required many AM-FM combos to offer separate programming.
 WSPD-FM adopted an adult contemporary format using Drake-Chenault's automated "Hit Parade" package.